phaserjs/phaser/README.md

 > 5th February 2019

 I'm pleased to announce that Phaser 3.16 is now available.
 This version represents a significant milestone in the project as Phaser 3 is now 100% feature complete with all of the initially planned systems now in place.
-The most significant addition in 3.16 is the introduction of the new Scale Manager and the internal modifications required to allow for Spine animation support.
+The most significant additions in 3.16 is the overhaul of the Input event handling, the long-awaited introduction of the Scale Manager, and the Extern Game Object, which allows for 3rd party rendering support, as required by Spine.
+Spine animation support is being handled exclusively through a Phaser Plugin.
+The current build of the Spine plugin can be found in this repo in the `plugins` folder, along with examples in the Phaser Labs.
+The Spine plugin will be developed independently of Phaser in the coming weeks.

 This is the single largest update of Phaser 3 yet, and as such, there _are_ breaking changes.
 I have painstakingly listed all of them in the Change Log, so please do read it if you're upgrading from an earlier version.
 I know there is a lot to take in, so I'll be covering the new features in the Phaser World newsletter in the coming weeks.